GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 Do this by removing the DS records for your domain from the parent zone, so that resolvers no longer try to validate your domain data with DNSSEC.
-[Specific instructions][15] for domain registrars supporting DNSSEC are listed below.
+[Specific instructions][specific] for domain registrars supporting DNSSEC are listed below.

-[15]: #domain-registrar-specific-instructions

 ### Confirm TLD registry DS removal propagation